Cohort 3 (2021)

 Project External Partner: Neuranics

 I graduated with a MD diploma from Medical University of Lublin, English Division, in 2016 and subsequently worked as a doctor, initially in Poland as an intern and then as a Foundation Trainee in Glasgow for NHS Greater Glasgow and Clyde.
 After a further year as a Clinical Fellow in Orthopaedics, I studied Biomedical Engineering at Strathclyde University, with my thesis being ultrasound-based.
 Currently I’m working less than full time as a GP trainee and devoting the rest of my time to FUSE.
+I became interested in FUSE as I wanted to combine both my medical and engineering backgrounds and always had special interest in ultrasonics from the first time I held an ultrasound transducer as a medical student.
+My special interest areas are medical ultrasound including detection of pathologies, elastography and HIFU.

 Project External Partner: Astroin